royboy322/Web-Development/README.md

-Various webpage projects I developed for school using HTML, CSS, and JavaScript.
+Various webpage projects I developed during my time at NEIU, using HTML, CSS, and JavaScript.